EliaSpalla/EliaSpalla/README.md

 just a young developer trying to get better at every commit while doing homeworks

-I can do this, I can do that

 ---
 >I used to do a little, but a little wouldn't do it.
 So the little got more and more -axl Rose